 - Grant or revoke access rights: Only users with the administrator role should have permission to grant or revoke access rights with read-write access.

-By associating each task with the appropriate user roles and access levels, you can create a detailed and robust privileges matrix that ensures that users have the necessary access rights to perform their tasks while maintaining the system’s security.
+By associating each task with the appropriate user roles and access levels, you can create a detailed and robust privileges matrix that ensures users have access rights to perform their tasks while maintaining the system’s security.

 Granularity of Permissions:

 When designing a privileges matrix, it is essential to consider the granularity of permissions.
 This means avoiding giving users more access than necessary, as it can compromise the system’s security.
-For example, if a user only needs to view data, there is no need to provide them with write or delete permissions.
+For example, if a user only needs to view data, providing them with write or delete permissions is unnecessary.

-By providing users with only the access they need to perform their tasks, you can reduce the risk of unauthorized access to sensitive information.
-It also ensures that users cannot accidentally or intentionally modify or delete data that they do not have permission to access.
+By granting users only the access they need to perform their tasks, you can reduce the risk of unauthorized access to sensitive information.
+This also ensures that users cannot accidentally or intentionally modify or delete data that they do not have permission to access.

 To determine the appropriate access level for each task, consider the user’s role and responsibilities within the system.
 For example, a regular user may only need read-only access to data, while a manager may require read-write access to modify data.

 It is also important to regularly review the privileges matrix to ensure that users’ access levels are still appropriate for their roles and responsibilities within the system.
-This will help you identify any unnecessary access levels and adjust them accordingly, further enhancing the system’s security.
+This will help you identify and adjust any unnecessary access levels accordingly, further enhancing the system’s security.

 In conclusion, designing a privileges matrix that considers the granularity of permissions is crucial to ensuring the security of your computerized system.
 By providing users with only the access they need to perform their tasks, you can reduce the risk of unauthorized access and ensure that data is not accidentally or intentionally modified or deleted.